HenryHoggard/OpenLocate/README.md

 ### Installation

-To install the Android client, download and install the APK or compile it yourself!
+To install the Android client, download and install the latest APK or compile it yourself!

 ```sh